zborffs/lotrchess/README.md

 # Lord of the Rings: Chess

-Move Generation Plan:
-- convert all the old logic in PlayController for storing and managing the position information into logic compatible with the board class.
-- Have the other thread get a list of ChessMoves from the move_gen functions by passing in the Board object (will require synchronization)
-- delete things we don't need from the board class

 ## TODO:
-- board adapter to interface with prometheus board to generate moves -> need chessmove and probably a lot from defines too
 - widget classes:
   - Title class -> figures out where within the page to go by itself, included as an object by all the viewers
   - Mute Button Class -> same deal with figuring out where to go, included as an object